Your Guide to Aspirating

-If the needle is primed, or once the first injection of product is completed, any further syringe drawback will involve pulling the residual product back before any blood will aspirate.
+Priming a needle excludes air from it, replacing it with filler.
+If the needle is primed, or once the first injection of product is completed.
+Any further syringe drawback will involve pulling the residual product back before any blood will aspirate into your needle hub.
 This makes aspiration less likely with primed needles, even if in a blood vessel.

 If you decide not to prime, there is more likely to be a positive aspirate.
-But changing the needle with each injection would mean product loss in the dead space of the discarded needles.
+Changing the needle with each injection within a treatment would also mean product wastage in the dead space of multiple discarded needles.

 3. Negative pressure achieved

 A syringe full of filler will produce less negative pressure on retraction of the plunger, as there’s less drawback length compared to an emptier syringe.

 4. Length of time of aspiration

 Too short a time for the pull back on the syringe may mean the filler is not drawn back sufficiently to provide time for potential positive flashback.